powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/DefineToDoListDocumentModel.md

     ```

 7. Repeat step 6 for the other input operations.
 If you noticed, you only need to add the name `(UPDATE_TODO_ITEM, DELETE_TODO_ITEM)` of the operation without the `input` suffix.
 Then it will be generated once you press enter.
 8. Once you have added all the input operations, click on the `Export` button, at the top right of the editor, to save the document model on your local machine.
+Ideally you already save your file in the root of your powerhouse project on your machine.

 Check below screenshot for the complete implementation: